-Improve your trial skills in this “learn-by-doing” program that covers all phases of trial work from both a plaintiff and defendant’s viewpoint.
-Through this course, you will learn and practice new trial techniques that are most effective and consistent with the Federal Rules of Evidence and the new Illinois Rules of Evidence.
-Each session is audio-video taped so you can see and hear the improvements in your voice, manner and trial technique.
-The program has been proven to be of value whether your practice includes trying jury and non-jury cases, administrative hearings, arbitrations, or mediations.
-The course is taught and coordinated by Fred Lane and Scott Lane.
+Improve your trial skills in this “learn-by-doing” program that covers all phases of trial work from both a plaintiff/prosecutor and defendant’s viewpoint, in both civil and criminal cases.
+Through this course, you will learn and practice new trial techniques that are most effective and consistent with the Illinois Rules of Evidence and the Federal Rules of Evidence.
+Each session is audio-video taped so you can see and hear the improvements in your voice, manner, and trial technique.
+The course has been proven to be of value whether your practice includes trying jury and non-jury cases, administrative hearings, arbitrations, or even mediations.
+The course is taught and coordinated by Scott Lane.

 REFUND POLICY: 100% refund available through the second week of class: afterwards, no refunds will be made.